Forget Summer. This Is Officially Travel’s Best Season.

 Alaska

-Once the hordes of cruise ships that descend on America’s largest state throughout the summer start to wind down in numbers and frequency, shoulder season can be a prime time to explore Alaska with fewer crowds and before the dark and cold winter months take hold.
+Once the hordes of cruise ships that descend on the largest U.S. state throughout the summer start to wind down in numbers and frequency, shoulder season can be a prime time to explore Alaska with fewer crowds, before the dark and cold winter months take hold.
 Whether you’re hiking through Denali National Park or exploring Anchorage, visiting the Chugach National Forest or venturing north to Fairbanks, if you head to Alaska during shoulder season, you’ll benefit from flights to Juneau that are on average about 35 percent lower than what they are in summer, according to Expedia.

 Greece

-After residents and visitors in Greece suffered through a sweltering summer this year, AFAR’s cruise writer Fran Golden recommends sailing the Greek islands during the fall, when temperatures and crowds finally begin to subside.
+After residents and visitors in Greece suffered through another sweltering summer this year, Afar’s cruise writer Fran Golden recommends sailing the Greek islands during the fall, when temperatures and crowds finally begin to subside.

 “The Aegean Sea stays warm through October, so swimming remains an option, as does taking advantage of outdoor dining and sightseeing with light breezes,” she wrote in a recent story about the best season and ships for sailing the Greek islands.